 We are constantly learning and adding to our knowledge base.
 As our threat researchers identify new techniques, tactics, procedures, and strategies for detecting the behavior of a threat actor, they work with our engineering teams to evolve our platform for the changing technology infrastructure of our customers, like improving how we detect threats within cloud environments as more customers shift to public cloud providers.

 Threat actors are getting more creative every day, and they’re also leveraging software and data science techniques to refine and scale their attacks.
 However far technology advances, there will always be a need for human security expertise to provide insight and intelligence that enables you to find and protect against those threat actors and beat them at their own game.

-To continue the dialogue on how data science and human insight intersect for maximum efficiency, join our upcoming webcast on March 4 presented by our COO Kevin Hanes.
-Click here to register.
+To continue the dialogue on how data science and human insight intersect for maximum efficiency, view this on-demand webinar presented by our COO Kevin Hanes.